wayoalamos/evalua-uc/README.md

 # evalua-uc
-An open source project to evaluate Catholic University of Chile profesors and courses
+An open source project to evaluate Catholic University of Chile profesors and courses.